-- This is where Robinhood shines and makes up for its simplicity; it provides 100% commission-free stocks, options, ETFs, and the ability to invest in cryptocurrencies, which is in itself another massive upside to Robinhood.
+- 100% commission-free stocks, options, ETFs, and the ability to invest in cryptocurrencies.
 Investors who trade often will love Robinhood as it saves them lots of money on commissions and trading fees.

-- Robinhood has no account minimum, so you can get started as soon as you like.
-You will obviously need money to purchase a share or a cryptocurrency, but you don’t need to put $25,000, as you do in Personal Capital, into the account to start investing.
+- Robinhood has no account minimum balance, so you can get started as soon as you like.
+You will need money to purchase a share or a cryptocurrency, but you can get started with just a few dollars.

-- Robinhood is very easy and quick to use.
+- Robinhood is straightforward and quick to use.
 It takes a few minutes to open up the account and only one business day to transact anything under $1,000.
 Anything above that will take a few more days.

-- Robinhood Gold allows investors to trade on margins, meaning with borrowed money, at a relatively low monthly fee of $5.
+- Robinhood Gold allows investors to trade on margins, meaning with borrowed money (please note, this is very risky), at a relatively low monthly fee of $5.

 Robinhood – Cons

 - Mutual funds and bonds are not supported.
 Nor is the ability to reinvest dividends into the security that issued them.

 - Only one account option is available – the brokerage account.